SystemsApproach/sdn/onos.rst

 6.5 Scalable Performance
 ------------------------

-ONOS is a logically centralized SDN controller and as such, must ensure that it is able to respond to a scalable number of control events in a timely way.
+ONOS is a logically centralized SDN controller and must ensure that it is able to respond to a scalable number of control events in a timely way.
 It must also remain available in the face of failures.
 This section describes how ONOS scales to meet these